ProjectDrawdown/solutions/Documentation/Extraction_Guide.md

 # Extracting Excel Models to Python

-This a brief introduction to and guideline for extracting Excel models to Python.
-The accompanying Jupyter Notebook `Extraction_Guide.ipynb` will help you through the steps outlined here.

 ## Background

 Project Drawdown has used Excel to produce models of solutions for climate change due to greenhouse gas emissions, doing complex analysis to predict the impact of the solutions under differing scenarios.
 The work has outgrown Excel, however, and we are currently engaged in a process of migrating the models and underlying analytics to Python, which will become the ongoing basis for further research.

 Most (but not all) of the analytic capability of the Excel workbooks has already been extracted, and is implemented in the `/model` directory.
 Many individual solutions have been extracted and can be found in the `/solution` directory.
 This guide mostly addresses adding more solutions to the `/solution` directory, but much of it will be relevant to extensions to `/model` directory as well.
+The accompanying Jupyter Notebook `Extraction_Guide.ipynb` will help you through the steps outlined here.

 Please note that the Excel workbooks contain sensitive, non-public material that cannot be shared.
 Please protect them accordingly.